lucashuet93/botbuilder-proactivemessaging/node/broadcastingSample/bot/README.md

 ### Add the Broadcast Endpoint

-1. To broadcast the message to other conversations (or to the current one) we will rename the `/api/proactive` endpoint to the `/api/broadcast` (just to highlight our intent) and will add some additional processing of references:
+1. To broadcast the message to other conversations (or to the current one) rename the `/api/proactive` endpoint to the `/api/broadcast` (just to highlight our intent) and add checking for the environment context:

 ```js
 // Add broadcast endpoint